ASukhanov/manman/README.md

   - **command**: will display the command for starting the manager

 Definition of actions, associated with an apparatus, are defined in python scripts code-named as apparatus_NAME.py.
+Scripts are imported from directory, specified in --configDir option.
-The script should define dictionary **startup**.
+The script should define a dictionary **startup**.

 Supported keys are:
   - **'cmd'**: command which will be used to start and stop the manager,